miasmos/node-gimx/README.md

 # node-gimx
-Send commands to gimx via js
+Send commands to gimx via js.

 #Methods
 Press(button, pressure)
 string button - a valid button
 number pressure - a number from 0 to 1 representing how far down the button is pushed
+*A press call automatically releases all other buttons.
+This is a feature of gimx.

 Release(button)
 string button - a valid button